 If your nonstop sneezing is accompanied by itchy eyes, an irritated nose, and/or watery eyes, it's a good bet that you're dealing with allergic sneezing.
 Luckily, "Sneezing due to allergies is very treatable," says Benjamin C. Tweel, M.D., an ENT at Mount Sinai Hospital.
 He says avoiding triggers is best, though it's not always easy (or possible) to avoid pollen, dust, mold, grasses, or other common environmental allergens.
 In that case, "second-generation oral antihistamines are generally very effective for allergic symptoms, including sneezing."
 Tweel also suggests topical antihistamines like nasal sprays or even allergy shots.

 Pay attention to your surroundings next time you sneeze, and see if you can identify a trigger.
 Are you walking past the perfume counter, eating something spicy, or stepping outside into bright natural light?
 Are you petting a dog or cat or changing your bed linens?
 By pinpointing the cause, you can take steps to minimize exposure.

-Some people have a genetic predisposition to sneezing in response to sudden exposure to bright light, also known as ACHOO syndrome (Autosomal-dominant Compelling Helio-Ophthalmic Outburst syndrome)—yes, that's a real thing.
-While experts don't fully understand the cause of this condition, it may have to do with an overstimulation of the visual cortex in the brain, which can activate the secondary somatosensory cortex and trigger a sneeze.
+Some people have a genetic predisposition to sneezing in response to sudden exposure to bright light, also known as ACHOO syndrome1 (Autosomal-dominant Compelling Helio-Ophthalmic Outburst syndrome)—yes, that's a real thing.
+While experts don't fully understand the cause of this condition, it may have to do with an overstimulation of the visual cortex in the brain, which can activate the secondary somatosensory cortex and trigger a sneeze2.

 An easy workaround?
 Slip on a brimmed hat or some polarized shades before stepping outside—a good tip for protecting your eye health, too.